danielfrg/illusionist/DEVELOP.md

 make npm-dev
 ```

-Now run nbconvert on the examples:
+Now run nbconvert on one or all the examples:

 ```
+make example
 make examples
 ```